nico-rodriguez/authentication-app/README.md

 It features:

-- Frontend deploy on Netlify and backend on Render
+- Frontend deployed on Netlify; backend on Render
 - Username/Password authentication
-- Strong password enforcement
+- Strong password policy enforcement
+- Rate limit to account creation and profile edition
 - OAuth authentication (GitHub and Google)
 - `httpOnly` cookies for session management
 - Client and server code are written in a modular and highly scalable way